sushmarchandran/cloud-tsa/cloudtsa/docs/getstarted.md

 **The above command** initializes the sample application by setting the mean processing delay of all its services to 0.1 sec and their failure rates (i.e., the probability of them aborting with a 500 HTTP status code) to 0.0.
 It also starts the CloudTSA service.

-### The Grafana Dashboard
+#### A note on Grafana
-The CloudTSA Demo Dashboard contains one large CloudTSA Alert panel and a few smaller panels below which show different demo application metrics reported to Prometheus.
-In addition to this, there are three variables i.e *entity*, *detector_type* and *metric_name* on the top left corner that need to be selected for each demo scenario as specified in the descriptions below.
+> The CloudTSA demo dashboard contains one panel that shows the CloudTSA alerts and other panels that show application metrics.
+The layout of the panels in this documentation is different from the actual layout but you can navigate to the correct panels using the panel titles.

-Do note that for the purpose of screen recording, we changed the position and size of the panels in our videos below.
-While following the demo scenarios, look at the panel titles mentioned in the scenario descriptions.
+Further, there are three variables namely *entity*, *detector_type* and *metric_name* which are defined in the Grafana dashboard.
+Each demo requires you to select specific combinations of these variables.

 <a name="run"></a>
 ## Run the demos